 To qualify for Chapter 13, you must be an individual with enough steady income both to pay your monthly household expenses and to keep up with the repayment plan.
 There are also limits on how high your debts can be.
 The court must confirm the plan and creditors have the right to object.
 As your counsel, we can prepare a plan suited to your financial circumstances that is calculated to win court approval.

-Law Office of Robert C. Abrams is pleased to offer free bankruptcy consultations to those struggling with debt.
+Abrams Law Group is pleased to offer free bankruptcy consultations to those struggling with debt.
 Call us at 559-431-9710 or contact us online.
 Our Fresno office is conveniently located at 5412 North Palm Avenue, just three blocks west of the Yosemite Freeway.
 We are a debt relief agency.